Huotes/CommitMaker/README.md

 In a fight between Batman and Darth Vader, the winner would be Chuck Norris.

 Chuck Norris did not 'lose' his virginity, he stalked it and then destroyed it with extreme prejudice.

+The grass is always greener on the other side, unless Chuck Norris has been there.
+In that case the grass is most likely soaked in blood and tears.